chisumo2016/company-blog/ACL.md

 # DELETE ROLES AND PERMISSIONS

 # ASSIGN PERMISSION TO ROLE
+        ROLE MODEL
         https://spatie.be/docs/laravel-permission/v6/basic-usage/role-permissions
         it happen in edit  role form , when a user click edit , the populated form will be displayed user will select permission and assign to it givePermissions
             $role->givePermissionTo('edit articles');
+        Display all the permission on edit page
+        Make a form to remove those permissions on ui Make web route to display the permission and logic inside the Role controller Make  logic inside the Role controller to  remove/revoking

+# ASSIGN ROLES TO PERMISSIONS
+        PERMISSION MODEL
+    Display all the roles which PERMISSION has and assign new ROLE